29. The Present

-Living mindfully can be practised in many situations (e.g. while doing house chores, walking or waiting).
-It consists of being deliberately fully attentive to what you are experiencing or doing at that moment.
-Whenever you notice that you are mentally elsewhere gently bring yourself back to the present and allow yourself to be absorbed in the here and now.
+Mindful presence can be practised in many situations (e.g. while doing house chores, walking or waiting).
+It consists of simply intending to be fully attentive to what you are experiencing or doing at that moment.
+Whenever you notice that you are mentally elsewhere, gently bring yourself back to the present and allow yourself to be absorbed in the here and now.
 To get the hang of this sort of mindfulness, start with simple, undemanding activities that we often take for granted, such as walking.

 Try the above now.
 Get up and walk around, paying full attention to your walking, breathing and any other immediate experiences.
 How did you feel during and how do you feel after doing it?

 Besides enhancing the sense of presence and liveliness, mindfulness usually has a calming and centring effect.
 Some people though feel a bit bored.
 If this is the case, remember that you may also feel bored with your own thinking or fantasising, so it is good to have an alternative.
 In this respect, mindfulness is similar to, for example, sunbathing – it may seem a bit boring at first, but in time it becomes enjoyable.
 Practising it regularly can also greatly improve your attention and concentration.
 In fact, it is wise to be mindufl even with what may seem unimportant – or otherwse, it may become important (such as where you left your keys).